enkidevs/curriculum/go/intro/introduction/hello-world.md

 go build hello.go
 ```

-This will create an executable file with the name "hello".
+This will create an executable file with the name `hello`.

-To check if the file is functioning correctly, run it by typing "hello" in the terminal whilst in the same directory.
+To check if the file is functioning correctly, run it by typing `./hello` in the terminal whilst in the same directory.
 The output should be:
 ```plain-text
 Hello World!
 ```

-> 💡 In case you get an error when executing "hello", it's possible your editor/terminal doesn't have the permission to read the file at its current location.
-You can bypass this by running `".\hello"`.

 ---
 ## Practice